What if the first practical use in the realm of time travel is already afoot, albeit on a circuitous trail.

 Travelling in their time dilated universe Muons have more than ample time to be anywhere but where and when we expect them.

 Muons are strange sub-atomic particles.
 They are effective very heavy very fast electrons that result from nuclear reactions.
-Our planet and ourselves are bombarded with a nearly infinite number of muons born in the nuclear furnaces of all of the stars of our universe.
+Our planet and ourselves are bombarded with a nearly infinite number of muons born of cosmic rays rome the nuclear furnaces of all of the stars of our universe.
 Hint that is a very large number of nuclear furnaces, Carl Sagan’s billions and billions and billions line comes to mind.

-What muons do is they travel fast and far.
+What muons do once created is they travel fast and because of that rather far.
 When they encounter normal matter such as the Earth or your pinky finger they interact with your atoms mostly at the electron level, they being effectively strange electrons.
-When cosmic muons encounter the Earth they pass through miles of it before coming to a stop.
+When cosmic muons encounter the Earth they may pass through miles of it before coming to a stop.
 The lead shielding of a nuclear reactor means nothing to muons.

 Cold fusion takes place with regard to hydrogen atoms, you know the most abundant atom in all of the universe and the only atom with just one lonely electron associated with it’s nuclear heart.
 As it happens hydrogen is a very very complicated species in the atom-ecology and it has many strange and wonderful behaviours.
 One such behaviour is that it seems to like to condense into a super-dense state when it is sharing real estate with other forms of matter, especially hydrogen loving metals.
 When it condenses it readily achieves densities that are greater than metallic density, that much I learned long ago from my friend Martin Fleischmann.
+Such ultra-dense hydrogen is actually a semi-metal and as such has many quirky quantum characteristics.
 He’d spent a lifetime studying the chemistry and physics of hydrogen in metals and of course is the father of cold fusion.

 We are down the rabbit hole now!

-The Holmlid muons seem to be travelling at very nearly the speed of light.
+The Holmlid muons once loosed seem to be travelling at very nearly the speed of light.
+But while inside the quantum semi-metal deuterium they behave as if time is standing nearly still.
 That’s an interesting behaviour as it leads one into a very strange rabbit hole where you have to take both pills, you know the blue and the white ones, the quantum pills that make you larger and smaller simultaneously.
 Oh good God Alice whatever is one to do, if you think you have entered Wonderland you are in fact far beyond that understandable universe.
 No White Rabbits or Cheshire cats in the ecosystem of atoms to guide you, you’ll have to stumble around as best you can.

 One aspect of a near luminal speed muon might be that it behaves at birth rather differently than one might expect, it is for all intents and quantum purposes ‘time dilated’ meaning it lives outside yours and my time landscape.
 As such it simply doesn’t obey the rules of our pedestrian particle physics.
 It might be here or it might be there or it might be everywhere at any given moment.
 Without resorting to calling Richard Feynman from the Ouija Board it’s perishingly challenging to keeps one’s wits.